cramertj/impl-trait-goals/0000-impl-trait-type-alias.md

 e.g. `fn foo<T>(x: T) -> impl Clone if T: Clone`.
 - Associated-type-less `impl Trait` in trait declarations and implementations, such as the proposal mentioned in the alternatives section.
+As mentioned above, this feature would be strictly less expressive than this RFC.
+The more general feature proposed in this RFC would help us to define a better version of this alternative which could be added in the future.